Mezmerized/MyStarWarsAPI/README.md

 getPeople() - fetches and returns specific details from randomly selected api-people-endpoint and inserts them to designated HTML elements

-getPlanets - fetches and returns specific details from randomly selected api-planets-endpoint and inserts them to designated HTML elements
+getPlanets() - fetches and returns specific details from randomly selected api-planets-endpoint and inserts them to designated HTML elements

-getSpecies - fetches and returns specific details from randomly selected api-Species-endpoint and inserts them to designated HTML elements
+getSpecies() - fetches and returns specific details from randomly selected api-Species-endpoint and inserts them to designated HTML elements

-Randomizer Variable:

-let randomFilm = Math.floor((Math.random() * "x") + 1);

-x differs from endpoint to endpoint